oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 The operator creates a pod for each running WebLogic Server instance.
 This pod will have a container based on the Docker image specified by the `image` field.
 Additional pod or container content can be specified using the elements under `serverPod`.
 This includes Kubernetes sidecar and init containers, labels, annotations, volumes, volume mounts, scheduling constraints, including anti-affinity, [resource requirements](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/), or [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).

 Prior to creating a pod, the operator replaces variable references allowing the pod content to be templates.
-The format of these variable references is `$(VARIABLE_NAME)` where *VARIABLE_NAME* is one of the variable names available in the container for the WebLogic Server instance.
+The format of these variable references is `$(VARIABLE_NAME)` where `VARIABLE_NAME` is one of the variable names available in the container for the WebLogic Server instance.
 The default set of environment variables includes:

-* `DOMAIN_NAME`: The WebLogic domain name
+* `DOMAIN_NAME`: The WebLogic domain name.
-* `DOMAIN_UID`: The domain unique identifier
+* `DOMAIN_UID`: The domain unique identifier.
-* `DOMAIN_HOME`: The domain home location as a file system path within the container
+* `DOMAIN_HOME`: The domain home location as a file system path within the container.
-* `SERVER_NAME`: The WebLogic Server name
+* `SERVER_NAME`: The WebLogic Server name.
-* `CLUSTER_NAME`: The WebLogic cluster name, if this is a cluster member
+* `CLUSTER_NAME`: The WebLogic cluster name, if this is a cluster member.
-* `LOG_HOME`: The WebLogic log location as a file system path within the container
+* `LOG_HOME`: The WebLogic log location as a file system path within the container.

-This example domain YAML file specifies that pods for WebLogic Server instances in the `cluster-1` cluster will have a per-managed server volume and volume mount (similar to a Kubernetes StatefulSet), an init container to initialize some files in that volume, and anti-affinity scheduling so that the server instances are scheduled as much as possible on different nodes:
+This example domain YAML file specifies that pods for WebLogic Server instances in the `cluster-1` cluster will have a per-Managed Server volume and volume mount (similar to a Kubernetes `StatefulSet`), an `init` container to initialize some files in that volume, and anti-affinity scheduling so that the server instances are scheduled as much as possible on different nodes:

 ```
-# Copyright 2017, 2019, Oracle Corporation and/or its affiliates.
+# Copyright (c) 2019, 2020, Oracle Corporation and/or its affiliates.
-# Licensed under the Universal Permissive License v 1.0 as shown at http://oss.oracle.com/licenses/upl.
+# Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.
 #
-apiVersion: "weblogic.oracle/v6"
+apiVersion: "weblogic.oracle/v7"
 kind: Domain
 metadata:
   name: domain1